This post may contain affiliate links and ads. Read our disclosure policy here.

 You will absolutely want to take a carry-on bag with you on your cruise vacation.
 There are several cruise carry-on bag packing list essentials that you should never place in your checked baggage.
 See our tips and what we always carry onto the ship!

 Packing for a Cruise

 Packing for a cruise can definitely be intimidating, even for veteran cruisers.
-Bob and I are closing in on our tenth cruise after many years of traveling, and this fall will mark Disney Cruise number four for the whole fam.
+Bob and I are closing in on our 12th cruise after many years of traveling, and our kids have joined us for 7 of those.
 Packing your bags for a cruise can take some real planning for a couple of reasons.

 If you are flying to your departure port, you will be restricted by airline baggage limits.
 As if all of that wasn’t enough, depending on your cruise itinerary, you may find yourself packing to accommodate more than one weather climate.
 For example, when we cruised to Alaska in 2007, it was in early July.
 Our days before boarding the ship in Seattle were warm, but several cruise ports were chilly and damp.
 One of our excursions was to Mendenhall Glacier and we were bundled up in heavy fleece jackets with gloves and knit hats.

-This post is NOT Disney Cruise specific.
+This post is NOT Disney Cruise Line specific.
 The info is pretty standard for most cruise lines.